batako/react-native-skia-sprite-animator/docs/editor_api.md

 ## Serialization helpers

 `exportJSON()` and `importJSON()` always use the built-in `DefaultSpriteTemplate`, which mirrors the spriteStorage payload (frames are exported without ids).
-Use it whenever you need to persist editor state or preview the JSON handed to `SpriteAnimator`.
+Use it whenever you need to persist editor state or preview the JSON handed to `AnimatedSprite2D` or `spriteStorage`.

 ```ts
 const payload = editor.exportJSON();